Indian science policy bibliography

 Swapan Kumar Patra and Venni V. Krishna, 2015, Globalization of R&D and open innovation: linkages of foreign R&D centers in India, in: Journal of Open Innovation: Technology, Market, and Complexity

-Jairam Ramesh, 2015, Green signals: ecology, growth, and democracy in India
+Jairam Ramesh, 2015, Green signals: ecology, growth, and democracy in India.
+Author is a prominent INC politician.

 Kapil Subramanian, 2015, Revisiting the Green Revolution: Irrigation and Food Production in Twentieth-Century India